 The Co-Creating Model.

-In this model, organizations create platforms for consumer communities so they can co-create together products or services based on consumers’ feedback.
-An example is Unilever’s co-creation platform, where everyone is invited to contribute by sharing their ideas, giving feedback, or proposing technical solutions to certain challenges.
+In this model, organizations create platforms for consumer communities to co-create products or services based on consumers’ feedback.
+An example is Unilever’s co-creation platform, where anyone is invited to contribute by sharing their ideas, giving feedback, or proposing technical solutions to certain challenges.

 The Public-Private Partnership Model.